Oreille/omm_jrsi/README.md

   * ./test_case_3: This is an experimental data set consisting of AP biomarkers from canine ventricular myocytes.
   * ./test_case_4: This is an experimental data set consisting of AP biomarkers from human atrial cardiomyocytes.

-*[1] For further information about OMM and the time step selection alforithm, we refer to the following paper: https://hal.archives-ouvertes.fr/hal-01391254*
+*[1] For further information about OMM and the time step selection algorithm, we refer to the following paper: https://hal.archives-ouvertes.fr/hal-01391254*